 - Refrigerants were very expensive, and the industry saw an opportunity to begin replacing older refrigerants with newer, better options.

 The US takes the lead

 It was accepted that governance or control was going to be led by the US and no one doubted it.
-We had the tech, manpower and expertise needed.
+We had the tech, manpower and expertise needed to lead environmental sustainability initiatives and decreasing our environmental footprint.
+We also had big businesses working on their own corporate sustainability initiatives.
 Other countries didn’t line up against us.
 We didn’t use brinkmanship to negotiate terms, and all of this was managed by a Republican President with a Democratic Senate, and no one disputed the science behind diagnosis of the problem.

 Once the Montreal Protocol was signed in 1987 and ratified in 1988, it took the EPA 6 years to meet with industry members from the manufacturing segments in equipment and gas, and then talk to associated groups representing technicians, distributors, producers and the newly emerging recycle/reclaim companies.
 By 1994 these meetings yielded a consensus on the best path forward.
 Six years seems like a long time, but a lot was accomplished in that time resulting in a clear task list: